shial4/VaporDM/README.md

         <img src="https://codebeat.co/badges/b123d7a2-048e-435d-8e59-25b9c0a61aca" alt="codebeat" />
     </a>
 </p>
-VaporDM is a simple extension for [Vapor](https://github.com/vapor/vapor) works with [Fluent](https://github.com/vapor/fluent).
+VaporDM is a simple extension for Vapor works with Fluent.
 Allows you to integrate chat system into your project.
-VaporDM doesn't require you to create new database tables or Fluent models.
-He does it for you.
-Make your `User` model conform to [DMParticipant](https://shial4.github.io/VaporDM/Protocols/DMParticipant.html) or completely change the way you write model code.
-It can be used on any model with ease and init VaporDM with it.
-Model which conform to protocol will represent senders and receiver object type.
+Make your `Client` model conform to DMParticipant and init VaporDM with it.
+Client object which conform to protocol will represent senders and receiver object type.

 ## 🔧 Installation